CH2-PS020-FitSync/CH2-PS020-CC/README.md

 Before creating a continuous deployment flow, you need to duplicate this repository to your repository.
 For the simple, you can fork this repository.

 1. Enable the [Cloud Run API](https://console.cloud.google.com/apis/library/run.googleapis.com) and [Cloud SQL Admin API](https://console.cloud.google.com/apis/library/sqladmin.googleapis.com).
-2. Open the [Cloud Builds Service Account Settings](https://console.cloud.google.com/cloud-build/settings/service-account), then enable these GCP services:
+2. Open the [Cloud Build Service Account Settings](https://console.cloud.google.com/cloud-build/settings/service-account), then enable these GCP services:
    - Cloud Run
    - Service Accounts
 3. Please note/save the Cloud Build service account email that is stated on the Service Account Settings page.